Author's purpose guide for teachers and students.

 • A novel that tells a compelling story engages the reader’s emotions and imagination through vivid characters, evocative settings, and unexpected twists and turns.

-• A comedy television script that uses humor and wit to amuse the audience, often by poking fun at everyday situations or societal norms.
+• A comedy television script that uses humour and wit to amuse the audience, often by poking fun at everyday situations or societal norms.

 • A stand-up comedy routine that relies on the comedian’s storytelling ability and comedic timing to entertain the audience, often by commenting on current events or personal experiences.